sroberts/sroberts.github.io/_posts/2015-02-07-home-office-setup.md

 This is the toughest one by far.
 There are a couple points that I think make a huge difference:

 - The ability to close a door is key.
 I don't understand people who work in their living rooms, not due to the hustle and bustle (I actually like that) but more from the constant "seeing home things I could be working on".
 When you're in the zone the last thing you need is a distraction, and when you aren't the last thing you need is an excuse.
-- I find I need people time, so many of my mornings are spent in a local coffeeshop.
+- I find I need people time, so many of my mornings are spent in a local coffee shop.

 ## Overall